greg1997-dev/MyPortfolio/markowitz.md

-# Markowitz model in Python
+# Markowitz Model in Python

 The Markowitz model, also known as Modern Portfolio Theory (MPT), is a framework for building investment portfolios that optimize returns for a given level of risk.
 It emphasizes diversification, the idea that by combining assets with different risk profiles, you can reduce overall portfolio risk without sacrificing returns.